-Rule 8.2 Reimbursement Rates
+Rule 8.1 Reimbursement Rates

-The CCPP is a third-party reimbursement model, paying providers a fee for services, based on agency established reimbursement rates.
-The current rates were established by conducting a Market Rate Survey (MRS) of the state’s average child care rates, and multiplying those rates by 75 percent, with variants for age of the child, child’s full or part-time status, facility type, and special needs.
+MDHS sets full-time and part-time reimbursement rates statewide for child care services based on the age of the child and the location of the child care facility at which child care services are provided.
+MDHS also has an established reimbursement rate for serving children with special needs.

-Reimbursement rates shall be reviewed once during each three (3) year federal state plan cycle to ensure the rate is adequate and to ensure equal access to services for children in the CCPP.
+Reimbursement rates shall be reviewed at least once every three (3) years, which aligns with the Child Care Development Fund (CCDF) State Plan cycle to ensure that payment rates are set to cover tuition charged by at least 75% of child care providers in the state.
+This is meeting the 75th percentile.

-The current rates and methodology for the most current MRS are posted on the consumer education website and on the Mississippi Department of Human Services (MDHS) website.

-CCPP providers may charge more than the reimbursement rates established by MDHS, but to do so, they must submit their published tuition rates to the MDHS within CCPS, and publish in all marketing materials.
-Providers shall not chargea different rate to families in the certificate program than the rate charged to the generalpublic.
-All rates, fees, and discounts charged to CCPP participants must be offered andequal to those charged to non-participants.
-This means universal application of advertised tuition rates.
+CCPP providers may charge more than the reimbursement rates established by MDHS, but to do so, they must submit their published tuition rates to the MDHS within CCPS and publish in all marketing materials.
+Providers shall not charge a different rate to families in the certificate program than the rate charged to families who do not receive child care certificates.
+If CCPP providers elect to charge more than the published reimbursement rate, the provider is responsible for collecting the additional amount from the parent or any responsible party.

-The established rates are intended to subsidize child care costs for low-income parents and may not cover the full cost of all centers.

 Source: 45 CFR 98.45; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: October 2021
+Revised: August 2025

-Rule 8.3 Other Fees
+Rule 8.2 Other Fees

-CCPP providers may charge reasonable late fees but they must be published to the public, and in all marketing materials, and must apply equally to CCPP and non-CCPP children.
+CCPP providers may charge reasonable late fees, but they must be published to the public, and in all marketing materials, and must apply equally to CCPP and non-CCPP children.

-If CCPP providers elect to charge more than the published reimbursement rate, the provider is responsible for collecting the overage from the parent or any responsible party.

-All fees shall be paid by the parent during the current month directly to the provider according to the child care certificate issued by MDHS.
-Providers shall maintain proof of collection of co-payment fees (identified separately from tuition overage payments and late fee payments) made by parents.

-All outstanding co-payment fees must be paid to the provider before MDHS will grant a change ofprovider request unless the parent demonstrates emergency circumstances.
+Copayment fees are the responsibility of the parent and must be collected by the child care provider.
+All outstanding co-payment fees must be paid to the child care provider before MDHS grants a change of provider request.
+Upon DECCD approval, copayment collection may be waived if the parent demonstrates emergency circumstances in which the physical, emotional, or mental well-being of the child is threatened and requests the child be relocated to another child care provider.
+All other fees are between the parent and provider and must be resolved outside of the Child Care Payment Program.

-Providers must provide proof of payment to parents that must include the following:
+Providers must provide proof of copayment to parents that includes the following:

 Parent’s name